 My yoga journey started when I was quite young, tagging along with my parents to various meditation and yoga classes.
 While it was always a part of my life, it wasn't until I was much older that I decided to go to Rishikesh, a small Indian town at the base of the Himalayas with a strong connection to yoga.
 I trained at an Ashtanga yoga academy there to better understand the history and tradition behind the practice in order to create my own with that as the inspiration.
-I have been teaching for private and studio classes, corporate events, and community events in the US, Germany, and Hong Kong for over five years now.
-When I'm not on the mat, you can find me at my day job as a professor of political science and health policy.
+I have been teaching for private and studio classes, corporate events, and community events in the US, Germany, and Hong Kong for over seven years now.
+When I'm not on the mat, you can find me at my day job as a professor of political science and health policy in Milan.

 My research and teaching also brings a lot of inspiration to my practice, as I focus on public health policies, and particularly health promotion and prevention.
 Yoga is a way for me to connect with myself and others while putting some of what I enjoy researching into practice.

 As both an educator by profession and a yogi from a young age, I strongly believe in making yoga accessible to everyone.
 People of all ages, body types, fitness levels, and backgrounds can find something to love about their practice, and I feel so honored to be part of many beautiful yoga journeys.